genkikadomatsu/unity3d-city-nav/README.md

 # Navigational Cognition VR Environment

-Code for this project is currently private as part of an ongoing research project at Tufts University Spatial Cognition Lab.
+Code for this project is currently privated as part of an ongoing research project at Tufts University Spatial Cognition Lab.